m-reza-rahman/jakartaee-kubernetes/devops/README.md

    cat $HOME/.kube/config | base64
    ```

-* On Windows PowerShell, you will need to enter the follwing commands.
+* On Windows PowerShell, you will need to enter the following commands.
 In the output, save off the text between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.

    ```
    certutil -encode $HOME\.kube\config kube_config.txt